Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 ##### getFKAtFrame(frame)
 This method is also better defined in the [Forward Kinematics](../forwardKinematics/index.md) section.
 It returns a dictionary containing the world positions of all joints.
 ##### getFKAtFrameNormalized(frame)
 This method is, again, better defined in the [Forward Kinematics](../forwardKinematics/index.md) section.
-It returns a dictionary containing the world positions of all joints.
+It returns a dictionary containing the normalized world positions of all joints.

 ### The Skeleton object
 The skeleton object contains both the root joint for easy access and all the joint hierarchy, but also the very useful jointIndexes and hierarchyIndexes lists.